 4. If YES, take a photo of a leaf that resembles the pictures above and submit your observation on the Disease datasheet on CitSci.org or TLI Civic Science App.
-If the Crop Protection Genetics team sees something that is of interest from these photos, they may reach out and ask for a leaf sample to include when you send your harvest materials back to The Land Institute in October.
+If the Crop Protection Genetics team sees something that is of interest from these photos, they may reach out and ask for a leaf sample.